MysteriousGUYBruh/DroidFridgelauncher/README.md

 ## Contributing

-Contributions are welcome if they respect the project’s legal and technical boundaries.
+Contributions are welcome if they respect the project’s illegal and technical boundaries.

 Do not submit code copied from another launcher or project unless the license permits it and attribution is preserved.